ChromRec: Self-Assembly of Nucleosomes Driven by Directional Recognition: Discussion

-As mentioned earlier, the long-range potential terms of our UCG force field include, an attractive, a repulsive, and the recognition potentials.
+As mentioned earlier, the long-range potential terms of our UCG force field include, an attractive, a repulsive, and the \textit{recognition} potentials.
 The attractive term takes the form of a Gaussian function, providing a smooth and differentiable interaction landscape critical for accurate force and gradient calculations:

-where $A$ represents the potential’s amplitude, $r$ the distance between histone particles, $d$ the sum of their radii, and $\sigma$ the standard deviation, serving as a parameter for potential cutoff adjustment.
+where $A$ represents the potential’s amplitude, $r_{dist}$ the distance between histone particles, $r_{radius}$ is the effective interaction radius assigned to each bead, and $\sigma$ the standard deviation, serving as a parameter for potential cutoff adjustment.
 The Lorentz--Berthelot combining rules were used in all potentials of our force field.
 The potential energy surface of the attractive term is shown in Figure \ref{fig:attract}.
 The repulsive term is defined by an exponential function,

 where $A$, $r$ and $d$ are the same as the attractive term with a difference in $r$ that accommodates the physical overlap observed in crystal structures for specific histone pairs, thereby enhancing the model’s structural accuracy, b the decay constant, accounting for the softness of the repulsion.
 The potential energy surface of the repuslive term is shown in Figure \ref{fig:repuls}.
-The recognition potential again employs a Gaussian form with the difference that there is no radius considered here:
+The \textit{recognition} potential again employs a Gaussian form with the difference that there is no radius considered here:

 where all variables are similar to the previous potentials.
 The potential energy surface of the attractive term is shown in Figure \ref{fig:recog}.